 - Food – Oily, junk, and spicy food can trigger acne.
 A diet with a high glycemic load, rich in dairy protein and more, can increase certain factors which again cause an increase in sebum production, leading to acne.

-- Popping Pimples – In search of a quick remedy, youngsters often end up trying to pop their pimple What they don’t realize is that this can spread bacterial infection and lead to further breakouts and scarring too.
+- Popping Pimples – In search of a quick remedy, youngsters often end up trying to pop their pimples.
+What they don’t realize is that this can spread bacterial infection and lead to further breakouts and scarring too.

-- Environmental factors – The skin produces more oil when the weather is hot and humid; this may increase the chances of acne flare-ups.
+- Environmental Factors – The skin produces more oil when the weather is hot and humid; this may increase the chances of acne flare-ups.

 Acne affects most teenagers, girls and boys alike.
 For teenage girls, the occurrence of acne tends to be prominent and cyclical, especially during the menstrual cycle.
 Androgens stimulate sebum production, which works as an acne trigger.
 Having acne during these vulnerable years when appearance seems most important, can be frustrating for most teens.
 It is important to remember that acne is a normal part of the teen phase.